transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 To resolve this problem, you need to resize the peers and CouchDB containers to add more memory, such as 2000 MB memory each.
 After resizing the memory, [delete the peer pods](#ibp-troubleshooting-delete-peer) so they will be re-created.
 Then try the scenario again.
 See [Considerations when reallocating resources](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-reallocate-resources) for more information.
 {: tsResolve}

-## Why is my first invoke of a smart contract returning the following error: no suitable peers available to initialize from?
+## Why is my first invoke of a smart contract returns the following error: no suitable peers available to initialize from?
 {: #ibp-v2-troubleshooting-smart-contract-anchor-peers}
 {: troubleshoot}
 {: support}